SuperOfficeDocs/superoffice-docs/docs/admin/license/expander-services/tool-box.md

 Software partners of SuperOffice typically use the SDK when developing standard applications and integrations that they offer as products in the SuperOffice App Store.

-## What can Developer Tools tools be used for?
+## What can Development Tools tools be used for?

 * You can customize how users interact with SuperOffice CRM in terms of what they can see or do in it.
 * You can customize SuperOffice Service, by adding extra tables and screens or creating new scripts and new macros.